Reheating in geometric Weyl-invariant Einstein-Cartan gravity: Inflation and Reheating

 In the present model, a numerical analysis indicates that the condition $|\eta_V| = 1$ provides a remarkably accurate estimate of the end of inflation as determined by $\eps_1 = 1$.
 This behavior differs from the conclusions reported in~\cite{Karananas:2025xcv}.
 The resulting field value at the end of inflation is given by

-In the large-$\theta$ limit this expression reduces to $\phi_{\rm end} \simeq (\sqrt{3}/2)\ln[5/3]\, M_P$, which should be compared with the more accurate value $\phi_{\rm end} = 0.615\, M_P$ obtained in the Starobinsky model from a numerical integration of the Einstein and Klein–Gordon equations.
+In the large-$\theta$ limit this expression reduces to $\phi_{\rm end} \simeq (\sqrt{3}/2)\ln[5/3]\, M_P$, which should be compared with the more accurate value $\phi_{\rm end} = 0.615\, M_P$ obtained in the Starobinsky model from a numerical integration of the Einstein and Klein-Gordon equations.
 Substituting this result into the definition of the instantaneous reheating temperature yields

-The parameter $V_0$ is itself $\theta$-dependent\footnote{As already mentioned, the parameter $V_0$ is given by $V_0=M_P^4/(16(\d-4\g\theta^2))$.
+The parameter $V_0$ is itself $\theta$ dependent\footnote{As already mentioned, the parameter $V_0$ is given by $V_0=M_P^4/(16(\d-4\g\theta^2))$.
 Therefore, for a fixed value of $\theta$, the normalization of the scalar power spectrum can be adjusted by appropriately choosing the parameters $\g$ and $\d$ that multiply the parity-even quadratic curvature terms.} and can be determined by matching the amplitude of the scalar power spectrum, $A_s^\star \simeq 2.1 \times 10^{-9}$ at the pivot scale $k_\star = 0.05\,{\rm Mpc}^{-1}$.
 For each choice of $\theta$, this normalization condition fixes $V_0$ to a distinct value.
 The resulting $\theta$ dependence of $V_0$ is illustrated in Fig.~\ref{Fig:fign}.

 In the large-$\theta$ regime one finds $V_0 \propto \theta^{-2}$, in agreement with expectations, since in this limit the potential smoothly approaches the Starobinsky form~\eqref{eq:pot_staro}.
 As a consequence, the combination $\theta^2 V_0$ asymptotes to a constant value, reflecting the recovery of the Starobinsky normalization.
 In this limit the instantaneous reheating temperature becomes independent of $\theta$.
 Substituting the asymptotic form of $V_0$ into the expression for $T_{\rm ins}$, one obtains $T_{\rm ins} \simeq 2.28 \times 10^{15}\,{\rm GeV}$, which coincides with the value expected in the Starobinsky model.
 Note that, in light of the latest data from ACT~\cite{AtacamaCosmologyTelescope:2025nti}, the original Starobinsky scenario is marginally incompatible, and several approaches have been proposed to reconcile it with observations, including detailed analyses of the reheating phase~\cite{Drees:2025ngb,Zharov:2025zjg,Antoniadis:2025pfa,Ellis:2025zrf} as well as extensions of the action with higher-curvature terms~\cite{Kim:2025dyi,Gialamas:2025ofz,Addazi:2025qra,Ketov:2025cqg} or the inclusion of radiative corrections~\cite{Ellis:2025bzi}.